A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Preliminary

 \section{Preliminary}

 Before covering specific CFM works, in this Section, we first summarize \textbf{preliminary knowledge} related to circuit foundation model, covering both standard VLSI circuit design flow in Section \ref{sec:prelim-vlsi} and the basic techniques of foundation AI models, including LLM techniques in \Cref{sec:prelim-LLM}, self-supervised learning techniques in \Cref{sec:prelim-self}, multimodal learning techniques in \Cref{sec:prelim-multimodal}.
+In addition, we provide a glossary table in \Cref{tab:tab-glossary} that collects frequently used terms and acronyms along with their definitions.
+It includes both EDA-related terms and AI-related terms, helping readers quickly look up notations used throughout the survey.